 Over the past few years, CCN has grown into an influential organisation, both nationally and within Parliament, with its reports and advocacy influencing debates on the future of local services, with its work securing concessions from national governments Its small team is based in Westminster.

 CCN acts as the voice for county authorities across Westminster, to key influencers, and within the LGA and local government sector.
 Its evidence-based research, advocacy, media, and public affairs work has secured significant concessions for its members.
 This includes securing substantial extra funding for councils in the 2016 and 2018 Local Government Finance Settlements, making the case for local authorities during Coronavirus, securing the needs-based fair funding review of councils’ funding, postponing Part 2 of the Care Act, and forcing the previous government to abandon its policy over forced academisation of schools.

 CCN commissions and produces reports as a key strand of its advocacy and policy-making work, putting forward a strong evidence base to address the challenges and opportunities for counties.
 Its ground-breaking study on local care markets in county areas was highly influential in leading to the postponement of Part 2 of the Care Act, and paving the way for the social care precept, reprioritisation of New Homes Bonus, and the Government’s £2billion social care announcement in March.
 Read an updated version of the report here.

 CCN acts as the gateway to Whitehall for member councils.
 Alongside assisting with members’ self-determination, CCN shares best practice and policy to support its councils and wider public sector partners, and produces guides for councillors and local authorities.
-Its regular meetings provide a a good network for member councils’ advocacy.
+CCN’s regular meetings provide a good network for member councils and their shared advocacy.

 CCN has direct access to key influencers within Marsham Street, with regular meetings and correspondence with MHCLG officials and policymakers.
 In addition, the Chairman meets with the Secretary of State for Housing, Communities and Local Government every week.

 The County All Party-Parliamentary Group aims to raise the awareness of county issues and opportunities, and has produced a host of influential and significant reports.